Helawell History, Family Crest & Coats of Arms

 The name Helawell is an old Anglo-Saxon name.
 It comes from when a family lived near a holy spring having derived from the Old English terms halli, which meant holy, and welle, which meant spring.
 There are several place-names that are also derived from these words, including Halliwell in Lancashire, Holwell in Dorset and Oxfordshire, and Holywell and Northumberland.

 Early Origins of the Helawell family

 Important Dates for the Helawell family

 This web page shows only a small excerpt of our Helawell research.
 Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Helawell History in all our PDF Extended History products and printed products wherever possible.

 Helawell Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Helawell were recorded, including Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Helawell family (pre 1700)

 Notables of the family at this time include Oibert Halliwell of Halliwell; and Edward Halliwell, English fellow of King's College, Cambridge from 1535 to 1548 who wrote the lost tragedy, Dido, which was performed before Queen Elizabeth I during her royal visit to the university on 7 August 1564.
 John Holwell...
-Another 51 words (4 lines of text) are included under the topic Early Helawell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Helawell family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Helawell family emigrate to North America: Richard Halliwell settled in New York State in 1774.